Narcissistic Parents: Contact or Not?

 In loving recovery with self, decisions can be made that feel right to the heart.
-Without recovery work, however, those decisions may steer in wrong directions.
+Without recovery work, however, those decisions may steer you in wrong directions.
 If you simply detach and remove yourself from your narcissistic parent without doing your own work, you will not diminish your pain and your true self cannot emerge to the peacefulness that you desire.
-As Dr. Murray Bowen reminds us in Family Therapy in Clinical Practice, "Less-differentiated people are moved about like pawns by emotional tensions.
+As Murray Bowen reminds us in Family Therapy in Clinical Practice, "Less-differentiated people are moved about like pawns by emotional tensions.
 Better-differentiated people are less vulnerable to tension."
 If you take yourself out of the situation without completing your internal growth, you have accomplished less and can remain troubled.

-It is important for adult children of narcissistic parents to know that there are truly some parents who are too toxic and are what I call the "untreatables."
+It is important for adult children of narcissistic parents to know that there are truly some parents who are too toxic and are what I call "untreatables."
 If someone is abusive and cruel and continues to be without remorse or empathy, it cannot be healthy for anyone to be around that person.
-That's ok and important to know.
-Full-blown narcissists do not change, do not realize the need to change, are not accountable or receptive to input from their children.
+That's OK and important to know.
+Full-blown narcissists do not change, do not realize the need to change, and are not accountable or receptive to input from their children.

 In short, however, I usually recommend taking a temporary separation to work your own recovery first.
 This means you simply explain a need for some space from the parent so you can sort out the issues and keep the clear focus on self.
 When you get to step four, you will know if it is best to make a decision of Therapeutic Resolution, No Contact, or Civil Connection with that parent.
 Let's take a look at each possible decision.